hydrocodes/hydRopclim/README.md

 # hydRopclim: An R package for easy hydroclimatic calculations

 ## 1. What is hydRopclim?
-`hydRopclim` is an R package for automatizing hydroclimatic calculations. `hydRopclim` seeks to motivate the use of non-expert R users in the hydroclimatological field.
+`hydRopclim` is an R package for automatizing hydroclimatic calculations. `hydRopclim` seeks to helping non-expert R users in the hydroclimatological field.
 Some results and interpretations require a supervised opinion before drawing conclusions.

 ## 2. What hydRopclim does?